harmony-ai-solutions/quickstart/memory_bank/techContext.md

     - Ports: `28080` (main), `28081` (management API)
     - Configuration: `harmony-link/config.json` mounted as a volume.
     - **Role**: Acts as the primary orchestrator for other AI services in this repository via its new Integrations UI.
+    - **Containerized Orchestration**: The `harmony-link` service in `docker-compose.yml` is configured with Docker socket mounting (`/var/run/docker.sock`) and the `HARMONY_LINK_CONTAINER_MODE` environment variable set to `true`, enabling it to manage other Docker containers even when Harmony Link itself is running inside a container.
 - **Text-Generation WebUI (Harmony AI fork)**:
     - Docker Images: `harmonyai/text-generation-webui-harmony-ai-cpu` (default), `harmonyai/text-generation-webui-harmony-ai-nvidia` (for GPU)
     - Ports: `7860` (UI), `5000` (API)